-After paying the cost of running the CBD Tolling Program, 80% of the money will be used to improve and modernize New York City Transit, which runs the subway system and buses; 10% will go to Long Island Rail Road, and 10% to Metro-North Railroad.
-A regular source of money from the CBD Tolling Program that can be used only for subway, bus, and commuter railroad projects will help make them all faster, more accessible, and more reliable for everyone.
+Revenue from Congestion Pricing will be used to improve transit.
+80% of the money will be used to modernize subways and buses; 10% will go to Long Island Rail Road, and 10% to Metro-North Railroad.
+Congestion Pricing will make transit faster, more accessible, and more reliable for everyone.

 The Central Business District Tolling Program can deliver many benefits for New York City, including:

 - Reduced traffic in and around the Manhattan CBD

 - A regular source of money to improve MTA subway, bus, and commuter railroads

 - Better air quality